vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 > `-U` or `--upgrade` will upgrade the package if it is already installed

-Then install the _Material for Mkdocs_ package:
+Then install the _Material for MkDocs_ package:

 ```cmd
 pip install -U mkdocs-material